Indigenous Leadership Program

 Leadership Education and Development Centre

-The Indigenous Leadership Program (ILP) is a program for First Nations, Métis, and Inuit students that seeks to strengthen leadership processes in alignment with Indigenous world views.
+The Nitohtamowin program formerly known as the Indigenous Leadership Program is for First Nations, Métis, and Inuit students that seeks to strengthen leadership processes in alignment with Indigenous world views.
 Through workshops, speaker events, exercises, and panels, the program is approached from an ethic of kinship to discuss topics of leadership, such as self-understanding, conflict management, and community empowerment.
-This program is available in Fall 2022.

-Nitohtamowin applications open
+Nitohtamowin Fall 2023 applications open!

 All in-person sessions will take place at the University of Alberta North Campus at the Students' Union Building (SUB).
 Participants are expected to attend all sessions!
 University of Alberta Covid-19 protocols will be in place.